-A18072W1 Further Subject: Gender and Protestant Cultures in England, 1558-1659 Candidates must answer THREE questions, and COMPLETE all their answers.
-They should illustrate their answers, as far as possible, by reference to the prescribed authorities, and must complete AT LEAST ONE answer from BOTH Section A and Section B. A18073W1 Further Subject: Women's Liberation: Feminism in Britain, c.
-1969-1990 Candidates must answer THREE questions, and COMPLETE all their answers.
+LEAST ONE answer from BOTH Section A and Section B. A18529W1 Further Subject: L'Année Terrible, 1870- 71: War, Revolutions and the Rise and Fall of Empires Candidates must answer THREE questions, and COMPLETE all their answers.
+They should illustrate their answers, as far as possible, by reference to the prescribed authorities, and must complete AT LEAST ONE answer from BOTH Section A and Section B. A18602W1 Further Subject: America's Hidden Empire: Soft Power and US Influence During the Cold War Candidates must answer THREE questions, and COMPLETE all their answers.
 They should illustrate their answers, as far as possible, by reference to the prescribed authorities, and must complete AT LEAST ONE answer from BOTH Section A and Section B.